Nuraina233/CCSD-Capstone-Project-With-SpringBoot/README.md

 CCSD-Capstone-Project
-Build an e-commerce platform where users can browse products, add them to their cart, and place orders.
+Build an e-commerce platform where users can browse products, add them to their cart, and place ordersProduct.

 Features: